mrsolipuram/SingleServlet/README.md

    sends the validation messages in json format or object format

-following are the examples for above core classes and usecase.
+Below are the examples for above core classes and usecase.

 1. com.single.controllers.StudentDynaResponse (Example for DynaResponseController)